 | Front and rear stabilizer bar | ✓ |

 The driving experience in the SPORT trim is characterized by its 20-inch alloy wheels and a suspension setup that manages the vehicle's weight with professional composure.
-While the LUXE is available in both FWD and 4WD, the SPORT is strictly an all-wheel-drive affair, emphasizing its role as a more capable, performance-oriented appearance package.
-For families who need to haul gear for weekend outings at the Gathering Place or trips across northeastern Oklahoma, the QX60 provides a confident, quiet ride that masks the complexities of the turbocharged engine's variable compression.
+While the LUXE is available in both FWD and 4WD, the SPORT is strictly an all-wheel-drive affair, emphasizing its role as a more capable, performance-oriented package.

 Cabin Craftsmanship and Technology: A Deep Dive into the Luxe and Sport Interiors

 Inside the 2026 Infiniti QX60, the integration of technology is a primary focus for the new model year.
-Every trim, from the PURE to the AUTOGRAPH, now features a standard 12.3-inch infotainment display with Google built in.
-This system includes native Google Maps and a highly responsive voice assistant, significantly modernizing the user interface.
-Furthermore, the 2026 model adds wireless Android Auto to join the existing wireless Apple CarPlay, ensuring seamless connectivity for all smartphone users.
+Every trim now features a standard 12.3-inch infotainment display with Google built in — including native Google Maps and a highly responsive voice assistant.

 Technology